 This means you should be getting regular phone calls.
 Questions.
 Have regular meetings scheduled to talk about goals, direction, compliance, and any changes you might make to your infrastructure.

-If your SOC provider doesn’t care to do this, then chances are they aren’t a mature enough solution to take care of your business’ cybersecurity needs.
+If your security provider doesn’t care to do this, then chances are they aren’t a mature enough solution to take care of your business’ cybersecurity needs.

-If you need a SOC to be proactive threat hunters within your system, consider BitLyft Cybersecurity.
+If you need a security operations center to be proactive threat hunters within your system, consider BitLyft Cybersecurity.